migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L05.md

 Q. What does it mean to be a friend of the world?

-...
-The pleasure and lusts of the world

 ⮚ Satan has power in the world - 1 John 5:19